Supercurrent Growth in Nonequilibrium Superconductors: Boltzmann kinetic equation approach

 where the first equation is at zeroth order in the probe field $\mathbf{A}$ and the second one is at the first order in it.
-For latter convenience, we included a nonzero wave vector $\mathbf{q}$ for the probe field, leading to the term $\mathbf{q}\cdot \mathbf{v}_{\mathbf{k}} $ with $ \mathbf{v}_{\mathbf{k}} =\partial_{\mathbf{k}} E_{\mathbf{k}}$ being the quasi-particle velocity. $\gamma_{\mathrm{E}}$ is the energy relaxation rate of quasi-particles due to electron-phonon scattering.
-It includes two kinds of processes: the intraband scattering of a quasi-particle by emitting/absorbing a phonon, and the `pair recombination/breaking' process that annihilates/creates two quasi-particles by emitting/absorbing an acoustic phonon as shown in \fig{fig:mm}(d)~\cite{supp}. $\gamma_{\mathrm{i}}$ is the momentum relaxation rate due to momentum-relaxing scattering processes including electron-phonon and electron-impurity scattering, see \fig{fig:mm}(c)(d).
-In most materials, the electron-impurity scattering is the most rapid at low temperature~\cite{aronov,demsar} and one has $\gamma_{\mathrm{E}}\ll\gamma_{\mathrm{i}}$.
-The electron-electron (e-e) scattering tends to thermalize the quasi-particle distribution but conserves the total momentum, current and quasi-particle energy.
-If $T_{\mathrm{e}}$ is lower than the $T_c$, the e-e scattering rate $\sim T_{\text{e}}^2/\varepsilon_{\text{F}}$ is in general very small.
+For latter convenience, we included a nonzero wave vector $\mathbf{q}$ for the probe field, leading to the term $\mathbf{q}\cdot \mathbf{v}_{\mathbf{k}} $ with $ \mathbf{v}_{\mathbf{k}} =\partial_{\mathbf{k}} E_{\mathbf{k}}$ being the quasiparticle velocity. $\gamma_{\mathrm{E}}$ is the energy relaxation rate of quasiparticles due to electron-phonon scattering.
+It includes two kinds of processes: the intraband scattering of a quasiparticle by emitting/absorbing a phonon, and the `pair recombination/breaking' process that annihilates/creates two quasiparticles by emitting/absorbing an acoustic phonon as shown in \fig{fig:mm}(d). $\gamma_{\mathrm{i}}$ is the momentum relaxation rate caused by momentum-relaxing scattering processes including electron-phonon and electron-impurity scattering, see \fig{fig:mm}(c)(d).
+In most materials, the electron-impurity scattering is the rapidest one at low temperature~\cite{aronov,demsar} and one has $\gamma_{\mathrm{E}}\ll\gamma_{\mathrm{i}}$.
+The electron-electron (e-e) scattering tends to thermalize the quasiparticle distribution but conserves the total momentum, current and quasiparticle energy.
+If $T_{\mathrm{e}}$ is lower than the critical temperature $T_c$, the e-e scattering rate $\sim T_{\text{e}}^2/\varepsilon_{\text{F}}$ is in general very small.